• Skip to primary navigation

 Group Leader Page

 We are looking for a talented PhD student to join our team and help provide an answer to these questions.
-You will have an interest in virology and cell biology and a desire to unravel how things work at a molecular and cellular level.
-We offer a range of projects that utilise a wide-variety of techniques, from structural/biophysical approaches to cellular and animal models of infection.
+You will be a highly motivated and dedicated researcher with a desire to understand biology at the molecular and cellular level and a willingness to learn whatever technique is needed to do so.
+We offer the opportunity to work alongside like-minded individuals from a variety of backgrounds and develop your own project whilst contributing to the projects of others.
+Within the group and across the LMB we offer training in a wide-variety of techniques, from structural/biophysical approaches to cellular and animal models of infection.

 References